-Lose 10.5% body fat (going from 25% to 14.5% - PLEASE NOTE that all bodies are different and react differently to body fat loss.
-Before deciding to go under an 18% body fat percentage, consult a professional trainer or nutritionist to check that this is suitable for your body type)
+Lose 10.5% body fat (going from 25% to 14.5%).
+PLEASE NOTE that all bodies are different and react differently to body fat loss.
+Before deciding to drop below 18% body fat (if you're a female), consult a professional trainer or nutritionist to check that this is suitable for your body type

-I gained 1.5cm in height through improved posture and reducing the "laptop neck" syndrome created extra space and a straighter curve in my spine, giving me more height).
+Gain 1.5cm in height through improved posture and reducing the "laptop neck" syndrome

 Significantly improve my flexibility and joint stability

-...every #BodyBeforeSkill journey will be different!
-Please share yours with me on Instagram @JessicaZ00
+Every #BodyBeforeSkill journey will be different!
+Please share yours with me on Instagram @Jessica.z.christensen

-Every good story should have a moral, and maybe you have come up with your own.
-For me, these were the most significant:
+Every good story should have a moral, and maybe you have come up with one or two after reading my story.
+For me, these were the most significant takeaways

 Don’t let anyone tell you what you should and shouldn’t look like.
 Get to know your own body, learn to accept the way you’re made and then listen to your instincts about your goals.
 If you’re finding this hard, seek a professional’s advice.
 Your friends, family and Instagram followers are not professionals.

-Getting in shape is not about aesthetics, even though looking at your best will help you boost your overall confidence and improving your quality of life.
-The importance is how your body performs and helps you stay alive and healthy.
+Getting into shape is not about aesthetics, even though looking your best will help you boost your overall confidence and improve your quality of life.
+The important things are how your body performs and helps you stay alive and healthy.

 Fix your niggles such as joint stability and loosen any "knots" before you start training.
-You could spend years trying to achieve your goals when you could spend a tenth of the time, if you can fix what’s wrong first.
-If a car is leaking fuel, you can pump it at the gas station all you want but you’re not going to get very far!
+You could spend years trying to achieve your goals when you could spend a tenth of the time if you can fix what’s wrong first.
+If a car is leaking fuel, you can fill it up at the gas station all you want but you’re not going to get very far!

 When you look at shots of fitness models on Instagram, remember two things:

-1) Looking like they do is a JOB.
+Looking like they do is their JOB.
 Body aesthetics is their craft and it takes as much dedication and training as any sport.
-Strict nutrition plans, supplements and training come into play: and even the coaches, have a coach to get them to their goal.
+Strict nutrition plans, supplements, and training come into play: and even the coaches have a coach to get them to their goal.

-2) Models don’t look the way they do all the time in shoots.
+Models don’t look the way they do in shoots all the time.
 Their body has peaked at a point to show off muscle as much as possible and it’s not sustainable for everyday life: just like a runner couldn’t run a marathon every day of their life.
-So sit back, and rather than feeling guilty you can feel inspired and give yourself a pat on the back for every step you take towards your own goal.
+So sit back, and rather than feeling guilty, you can feel inspired and give yourself a pat on the back for every step you take towards your own goal.

 My personal BBS transformation journey was made possible thanks to: